-As a pedestrian accident lawyer Denver CO victims turn to for help can tell you, pedestrians are vulnerable to being hit by vehicles with catastrophic results.
+As a pedestrian accident lawyer Denver, Colorado victims turn to for help can tell you, pedestrians are vulnerable to being hit by vehicles with catastrophic results.
 If this describes you, you might be suffering a number of serious injuries.
-Contact the Law Office of Richard J. Banta, P.C. at 303-331-3415 to request a free consultation with a respected Denver pedestrian accident lawyer.
+Contact the Law Office of Richard J. Banta, P.C. at 303-331-3415 to request a free consultation with a respected Denver Colorado pedestrian accident lawyer.
 We may be able to help you recover your damages from the driver who hit you.

 It is important to know your rights as a pedestrian.
-Below are answers to some of the most frequently asked questions a pedestrian Accident lawyer in Denver CO receives from victims.
-We encourage you to contact a pedestrian accident lawyer Denver CO locals recommend from our office if you have further questions or concerns.
+Below are answers to some of the most frequently asked questions a pedestrian accident lawyer in Denver, CO receives from victims.
+We encourage you to contact a pedestrian accident lawyer Denver CO locals recommend, Richard J. Banta, P.C., if you have further questions or concerns.

 #1 – Do Pedestrians Have Right of Way?

-The answer is yes, and no. Pedestrians usually have the right of way when at intersections and crosswalks.
+Yes and No. Pedestrians usually have the right of way when at intersections and crosswalks.
 However, a pedestrian cannot unnecessarily halt or delay traffic while walking in an unmarked or marked crossway.